How to make a personal website, in 9001 easy steps

 By now, you have a lot of nicely organized content on the web.
 This is still not quite what you want; the following things could be improved.

-- You want it to be easy for you to add new material to the website.
+- It should be easy for you to add new material to the website.

-Now that you have a bunch of content, you can play around with a few different ways of arranging them fancy-like.
-So many possibilities!
-Here are two main things to think about.
+Now that you have a bunch of content, you can play around with a few different ways of arranging them, and you can see what you like.
+Focus on the following things.

 How do you like to add new content?